-- On the pop up window, tap Update & Security category followed by Recovery on the left pane.
+- On the popup window, tap the Update & Security category followed by Recovery on the left pane.

-- Switch to right pane and select Restart now button under the Advanced startup section.
+- Switch to the right pane and select the Restart now button under the Advanced startup section.

 - When you log into Windows, Choose an option screen will appear up.